-The Society's financial performance will be supported by a renewed focus on efficiency.
+The Society's financial performance is supported by its continued focus on efficiency.
 The Society intends to continue to put its members and their money first by making careful choices on how best to allocate its resources.
 Whilst cost income ratio has previously been the Society's main measure of efficiency, the Society introduced sustainable cost savings targets in 2017.
-As at 4 April 2019 the Society reported that it was on course to deliver its target of £500 million of sustainable cost savings by 2023.
-This is expected to be delivered across a range of initiatives, including 'right first time' member service, third party procurement reviews, process automation and digitised service delivery, as well as targeted restructuring activity.
+The Society's continued focus on efficiency has now delivered over £400 million of sustainable run rate cost saves since the introduction of its efficiency programme, with £90 million of sustainable cost saves delivered in the financial year ended 4 April 2020.